What is a private school?

 In Memphis, there are about 90 independent and parochial schools — a significant number for a city of our size.
-Many of these schools offer at least limited financial aid, and some offer significant financial help.
-For more information on both public and private schools, we recommend checking out the Memphis School Guide.
-From there, you can filter schools by type or find the schools closest to your residence or workplace.
+Many of these schools offer financial aid.
+Check with each school's admission office for more information.

 In Memphis, more than 30 schools are members of the Memphis Association of Independent Schools (MAIS), and there are many other private schools beyond the MAIS.
 Many, but certainly not all, of the independent schools in Memphis have a religious component.
 There are Jewish schools, a Muslim school, and Christian schools of many types, including those that are nondenominational.
 Most denominational schools do not require that their students are members of that denomination, and the influence of the denomination on the school's curriculum and programs varies greatly from school to school.